Ptuttle91/Save-The-Watermelon/docs/pseudocode.md

 * This must use the standard library only.
 To achieve this I am focusing on random, pathlib, and dataclasses.
 * We will keep the logic.py file print free so it can be tested effectively without potential outlier errors.
 * Input fuction must be simple and clean.
-* the core parts of the game must be shown and updated after each attempt (slices, attempts, etc.)
+* The core parts of the game must be shown and updated after each attempt (slices, attempts, etc.)

 ## src/logic.py
 ### The core mechanics and data structuring of the system.
 No outputs